-Bottom Line: Magnesium has been shown to be effective at reducing water retention, at least for women with premenstrual symptoms.
+Summary Magnesium has been shown to be effective in reducing water retention, at least for women with premenstrual symptoms.

 Vitamin B6 is a group of several related vitamins.

-They are important for the formation of red blood cells, and they also serve many other functions in the body.
+They are important for the formation of red blood cells and serve many other functions in the body.